devravager/Trick-privacy-policy-/README.md

 ❗ Misuse & Abuse

-You may not use Levix to:
+You may not use Trick to:

 Send unsolicited or spam messages.